 Her volunteer work had no limits.
 Elizabeth Cutter Morrow was unstintingly active in local as well as national and international affairs.
 She was chairman of the Community Chest when it was first organized in Englewood, New Jersey, the town she called home.
-She was also involved in her local church, Women's Club, Memorial House (civic center) and was even chairman of the Board of The Little School in Englewood, founded by her daughter Elizabeth.
+She was also involved in her local church, Women's Club, Memorial House (civic center) and was even chairman of the Board of The Little School (which later became known as the Elisabeth Morrow School) in Englewood, founded by her daughter Elisabeth.
 She was a member of the Executive Committee of the New York National War Fund Committee.
 She was one of the founders for Food for Freedom Inc..
 She was the first woman to serve on the Board of the Union Theological Seminary.
 In New York she was a member of the National Board of the Y. W. C. A., and she took a leading role in many of its campaigns for funds.
 Elizabeth Cutter Morrow played an important role in issues abroad.
 During her husband's time as Ambassador to Mexico, 1927-30, she supported him in his resolve to bring about the strengthening of friendly relations between Mexico and the United States.
 As well, she was an honorary vice-president of the American Association for the United Nations, Inc.

 On January 23, 1955 she died at the age of eighty-two.
 In an address at the Smith College memorial service Ada Comstock Notestein, member of the Class of 1897, former Dean and Trustee of Smith College, as well as former president of Radcliffe College, said: "…She was one of those rare beings for whose courage nothing is too great, and for whose imagination nothing is too small….She was a benefactor and philanthropist without any apparent consciousness of doing more than anyone would have done in her place."